SOMERSET LEGENDS ~ MARCUS TRESCOTHICK

-Curiously, in 2012, Somerset travelled to Worcester with Nick Compton in a rich vein of form and needing 59 runs before the end of the second day of the match (31st May) to achieve the feat.
-Worcestershire batted first and continued their innings into the second day.
-On the second day 51 overs were lost to rain.
+Curiously, in 2012, Somerset travelled to Worcester with Nick Compton in a rich vein of form and needing 59 runs before the end of the second day of the match (31st May) to achieve the feat Trescothick had so nearly achieved the year before.
+Worcestershire batted first and continued their innings into the second day when 51 overs were lost to rain.
 Compton ended that day 50 runs short of his thousand.
 On 1st June he continued his innings and was eventually out for 108.

 But back to Trescothick.
 I watched him score his final century.
 Old Trafford 2018, his 26th season with Somerset.
 Somerset had suffered a crushing defeat there the year before with Trescothick eventually losing an intense duel with Jimmy Anderson.
 There was a different outcome in 2018 and I was in the stands to watch.
 Trescothick was masterful.
 He began and built the base of his innings with deflections and steers; and then, as his innings grew into its maturity, he unfurled the drives and pulls.
 But whatever the stroke, the precision and placement were as accurate and decisive as ever and he outscored Matthew Renshaw and George Bartlett, the batsmen at the other end by three to two.
 When Lancashire tightened the leg side inner ring the reverse sweep was unleashed.
 Once again, Trescothick was taking control of a match, or at least of Somerset’s first innings.